Best Ethernet Switch: Ultimate Guide for Home &

 How Many Ports Do You Really Need?

-This is often the first question.
 For typical home networks, a 5-port or 8-port ethernet switch is usually sufficient to connect devices like a smart TV, gaming console, desktop PC, and a media server.
 For small businesses or prosumers with multiple workstations, servers, and network printers, a 16-port or 24-port switch might be a better fit.
 Large enterprises might even require 48-port switches or more, potentially in a rack-mounted configuration.
-Always factor in a few extra ports for future expansion.
-It’s better to have a couple of unused ports than to run out.
+Always factor in a few extra ports for future expansion; it’s better to have a couple of unused ports than to run out.

 Speed: Gigabit, Multi-Gig, or Beyond?